Markdown fragments are a great way to introduce key concepts to your audience - one idea at a time.

 --- @snap[west] # Hello @snapend @snap[east fragment] # World! @snapend

-To reveal table data one row at a time you can activate the fragment class on each row using standard HTML markup syntax.
+If you are not a GitPitch Subscriber you can still reveal table data one row at a time you by activating the fragment class on each row using standard HTML markup syntax.
 For example:

 --- <table> <tr> <th>Name</th> <th>Age</th> </tr> <tr> <td>Jill</td> <td>25</td> </tr> <tr class="fragment"> <td>Eve</td> <td>94</td> </tr> <tr class="fragment"> <td>John</td> <td>43</td> </tr> </table>